 Toyota Land Cruiser

 In parts of the world where vehicle reliability is the be-all and end-all, the vehicle of choice is always a Land Cruiser.
 This is an utterly dependable, super-solid big 4x4.

 View the latest Toyota Land Cruiser lease deals.

 What’s The Difference Between An SUV And A Crossover?

-A crossover car is lighter, smaller and usually is only fitted with 2-wheel drive – which will normally be the front wheels.
-An SUV is bigger, heavier, more expensive and will frequently be fitted with 4-wheel drive, plus various in-car control systems to help it perform off-road.
+So, a crossover is generally lighter and more compact than a full-blown SUV, and usually only fitted with two-wheel drive – normally the front wheels.
+An SUV is bigger, heavier, more expensive and will frequently be fitted with four-wheel drive, plus various in-car control systems to help it perform off-road.

 What’s The Difference Between An SUV And A 4x4?